dqops/dqo/docs/checks/column/integrity/foreign-key-match-percent.md

 ## **monthly foreign key match percent**

 **Check description**
 Verifies that the percentage of values in a column that matches values in another table column does not exceed the set count.
-Stores the most recent row count for each day when the data quality check was evaluated.
+Stores the most recent row count for each month when the data quality check was evaluated.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|